 Moderator: Martin Jennings, program officer, Northwest Area Foundation, MN

-Speakers: Kelsey Ducheneaux, youth programs coordinator, Intertribal Agriculture Council; project director, Project H3LP!, SD Abigail Echo-Hawk, director, Urban Indian Health Institute, Seattle Indian Health Board, WA Jaime Pinkham, executive director, Columbia River Inter-Tribal Fish Commission, OR
+Speakers: Kelsey Ducheneaux, youth programs coordinator, Intertribal Agriculture Council; project director, Project H3LP!, SD Abigail Echo-Hawk, director, Urban Indian Health Institute; chief research officer, Seattle Indian Health Board, WA Jaime Pinkham, executive director, Columbia River Inter-Tribal Fish Commission, OR

 The term “impact investing” seems to be everywhere in philanthropy these days, but what does it mean to invest for impact in food systems?
 And how can those investments be more equitable, especially for low-income and historically marginalized peoples?

 Leaders of social impact investing, like RSF Social Finance, have been walking this path for years and have important lessons to share.
-Simultaneously, emerging models in economically distressed communities are working to integrate capital in ways that can unlock new capital flows to historically underinvested in places and people.
+Simultaneously, emerging models in economically distressed communities are working to integrate capital in ways that can unlock new capital flows to people and places that have been historically underinvested in.

 Sponsored by the Appalachian Impact Fund

-Moderator: Andrew Crosson, director of regional initiatives, Rural Support Partners, NC
+Moderator: Andrew Crosson, director of regional initiatives, Rural Support Partners–Appalachian Funders Network, NC

-Speakers: Robin Bot-Miller, independent investor, CA Kate Danaher, senior director, social enterprise lending and integrated capital, RSF Social Finance, CA Stephanie Randolph, Cassiopeia Foundation, VA Lora Smith, executive director, Appalachian Impact Fund, KY
+Speakers: Robin Bot-Miller, investor, consultant, RBM, Inc., CA Kate Danaher, senior director, integrated capital, RSF Social Finance, CA Stephanie Randolph, director, Cassiopeia Foundation, VA Lora Smith, executive director, Appalachian Impact Fund, KY

 Sponsored by Claneil Foundation